FAMU-FSU-IME/IISE-Co-learning/README.md

 After saving the two EA files above, the MCMC_covariance_estimation and Simulated annealing are integrated as "SA_EA_and_EA_EA.py" to present the two-stage optimization for the search process of the co-learning problem.

 By running "SA_EA_and_EA_EA.py",  the resutls for one target g-code (ino120 (Taz 6)) in co-learning and validated by the rest of non-selected four g-codes in TABLE 1 (paper) from ino120 (Taz 6) will be generated.
 Users have to train one of samples from  [0, 3, 5, 6, 8] in ino120 (Taz 6) and validated by the rest of non-selected.
-Therefore, 20 RMSEs will be manually collected for the Hybrid-metaheuristic and EA only.
+Therefore, 20 RMSEs will be manually collected for the Hybrid-metaheuristic and EA only for Fig. 9 (paper).

 A single run of "SA_EA_and_EA_EA.py" will generate the results as follows,